bioinformaticsdotca/Genomic_Epi_2017/amr/mod4_tutorial.md

 CARD and other AMR reference databases include sequences and mutations from the published literature with clear experimental evidence of elevated minimum inhibitory concentration (MIC).
 This has implications for molecular surveillance as sequences in clinical, agricultural, or environmental strains may differ in sequence from characterized & curated reference sequences:

-1. To what extent to differences between reference and isolate reflect divergence in function / phenotype?
+1. To what extent do differences between reference and isolate reflect divergence in function / phenotype?
 How different is too different?
 Often variation is a continuum between AMR proteins and homologous sequences interacting with non-antimicrobial small molecules or targets.
 CARD’s cut-offs are designed to avoid false positives, but detected variants may still require expression and MIC testing.
 What is your surveillance goal – how much variation do you want to tolerate?
 2. Algorithms for metagenomic read mapping may require high nucleotide similarity between reference and isolate, biasing analyses towards characterized AMR sequences but possibly missing functional variants.
 Do Burrow-Wheeler Transform or other read mapping metagenomic analyses to detect AMR determinants suffer from Type II error?

-The CARD team has used their Wild*CARD algorithms to assess sequence diversity for the ESKAPE pathogens based on the genome, plasmid, and WGS sequences available in GenBank.
-Examine the two spreadsheets to see the relative abundance of PERFECT and STRICT RGI hits in the available sequences in GenBank.
+The CARD team has used their Wild\*CARD algorithms to assess sequence diversity for the ESKAPE pathogens based on the genome, plasmid, and WGS sequences available in GenBank.
+Examine the two spreadsheets ([1](https://github.com/bioinformaticsdotca/Genomic_Epi_2017/raw/master/amr/WildCARD/Table%202%20v3%20-%20Perfect%20and%20Strict.xls) and [2](https://github.com/bioinformaticsdotca/Genomic_Epi_2017/raw/master/amr/WildCARD/Table%203%20v3%20-%20Perfect.xls)) to see the relative abundance of PERFECT and STRICT RGI hits in the available sequences in GenBank.
 Hint: Compare the total number of determinants predicted for each pathogen under each criteria, and then also compare the most prevalent determinants for each pathogen under each criteria.
 What are you conclusions for genomic or metagenomic surveillance of AMR?
 What criteria are you going to use in your work?

 # Analysis of Metagenomic Data